-Higher Heights for America PAC is proud to endorse Maya Rockeymoore Cummings to represent Maryland’s 7th Congressional District.
+Higher Heights for America PAC was proud to endorse Maya Rockeymoore Cummings to represent Maryland’s 7th Congressional District.

 Maya has fought for those who have been historically left out of our nation’s wealth and prosperity.
 In her roles as a legislative aide on Capitol Hill, at the National Urban League, and the Congressional Black Caucus Foundation, Maya worked to address disparities in health care, especially for communities of color and Black women; advocated for our children’s health and wellbeing across the country; and led the fight to push back against President George W. Bush’s efforts to privatize Social Security.